 In March 2020, she became the first executive editor in Business in Vancouver Media Group’s 30-year history.
 She leads the company’s magazine portfolio, helps guides a broad range of editorial activities, and is focused on strengthening BIV‘s subscriber base.

-She is currently on leave from her full-time role and living in New York City, where she is pursuing a Master of Science in Journalism at the world-renowned Columbia University Graduate School of Journalism.
+She has returned to her full-time role, after living in New York City, where she got her Masters of Science in Journalism degree, at the world-renowned Columbia University Graduate School of Journalism.

 Hayley joined BIV in 2016 as a multimedia journalist.
 She has appeared on Global News Morning more than 500 times, has hosted and produced radio and/or podcast content for five years, and has contributed expansively to BIV‘s print and digital publications.